alexjust-data/DataEngineer_dbt_Bootcamp/README.md

 dbt = DbtCliResource(project_dir=os.fspath(dbt_project_dir))
 ```

-And then at the startup time it says that if the Dexter DBT parse project on load is enabled.
+And then at the startup time it says that if the Daxter DBT parse project on load is enabled.

 ```py
 # If DAGSTER_DBT_PARSE_PROJECT_ON_LOAD is set, a manifest will be created at run time.